aaron-sc-io/goblin-merchant-marketplace/README.md

 # Market-n-Marketer

 ## Sprint 2
-During Sprint 1 a decent amount of work was done, covering most of the app functionality:
+Here's a short video detailing everything accomplished in Sprint1: https://youtu.be/9d41UDdtRnU During Sprint 1 a decent amount of work was done, covering most of the app functionality:
 <pre>
  - Firebase setup for User Login, and listing storage